sunzhida/COMP4461_2017Fall_Lab3/README.md

 <!-- [![Inline docs](http://inch-ci.org/github/sunzhida/COMP4461_2017Fall_Lab2.svg?branch=master)](http://inch-ci.org/github/sunzhida/COMP4461_2017Fall_Lab2) -->
 <!-- [![Build Status][travis-image]][travis-url] -->

-In this lab, we will introduce how to program with [Pepper](https://www.ald.softbankrobotics.com/en/robots/pepper) robot from SoftBank Robotics by python.
+In this lab, we will introduce how to program with [Pepper](https://www.ald.softbankrobotics.com/en/robots/pepper) robot by Choregraphe.
 This lab will be divided into two sessions.
 For the first session, we will show how to program with Choregraphe.
 We are going to teach programming with python in the second session.
 In this repository, there is a demo created by Choregraphe for you to get started.

 ## Table of contents